davidmreed/sfse-question-drafts/testing-exceptions.md

         return null;
     }

- This isn't idiomatic Apex - we shouldn't throw an exception here.
-We should simply check for `null` to Look Before We Leap.
+ This isn't idiomatic Apex.
+While it will work, and we could likely unit-test it by tailoring test data to this situation, it's easier to simply check for `null` to Look Before We Leap.

      return (o.get('Parent__r') != null ? o.get('Parent__r').get('Name') : null);